Technology, computer games, MMOGs, science…and other nerdy stuff

 Testing out Windows Live Writer

 This is a test post to see how Windows Live Writer works.
 Windows Live Writer is an “off line” blog posting tool.
-Naturally, it is designed to work with Windows Live blogs, but it also supports Wordpress and others.
+Naturally, it is designed to work with Windows Live blogs, but it also supports WordPress and others.

 Right out of the starting gate, it seems to have picked up my site’s basic settings (name, categories, etc) fairly accurately.
 I see it supports tagging, but I think I’d have to do some futzing to get it to work with Ultimate Tag Warrior (the plug in I use here).